-If you spend time around editors (time well spent) you’ll hear the words “plain language.”
-What is that?
+If you spend time around editors, you may hear the words “plain language.”
+What is plain language?

 A Short History